2018 STANDARDS OF ADVERTISING ACCEPTABILITY

 The “Publisher” maintains an Advertising Acceptability Department whose function is to review advertisements and identify those advertisements that, in our opinion, may be misleading, inaccurate or fraudulent, or do not meet the standards of acceptability “Publisher” has developed over the years.

 If an advertisement contains statements or illustrations that are not deemed acceptable, and “Publisher” thinks should be changed or eliminated, the advertiser will be notified.
 “Publisher” will attempt to negotiate changes with the advertiser; however, if changes cannot be negotiated, the advertisement will be declined.

 The “Publisher” maintains a clear separation between news and editorial matter and its advertisements.
 Accordingly, ads that include elements usually associated with “Publisher” editorial matter will not be accepted.
 Additionally, “Publisher” reserves the right to label an advertisement with the word “advertisement” when, in its opinion, this is necessary to make clear the distinction between editorial material and advertising.

 Advertising Acceptability Policy for Selected Categories

 Advocacy Advertising / Opinion Advertising

 We believe that the broad principles of freedom of the press confer on us an obligation to keep our advertising columns open to all points of view.
-Therefore, The “FEi” accepts advertisements in which groups or individuals comment on public or controversial issues.
+Therefore, The “Publisher” accepts advertisements in which groups or individuals comment on public or controversial issues.
 We make no judgments on an advertiser’s arguments, factual assertions or conclusions.
 We accept advocacy/opinion advertisements regardless of our editorial position on any given subject.